graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Return a new event stream {responseStream} which yields events as follows:
 - For each {event} on {sourceStream}:
-  - Let {executionResult} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, event)}.
+  - Let {response} be the result of running {ExecuteSubscriptionEvent(subscription, schema, variableValues, event)}.
-  - For each {response} yielded by {executionResult}:
   - Yield an event containing {response}.
 - When {responseStream} completes: complete this event stream.

 ExecuteSubscriptionEvent(subscription, schema, variableValues, initialValue):